 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have liver disease, anemia, a bleeding disorder, heart failure, or a history of seizures.
+- Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding, or if you have liver disease, anemia, a bleeding disorder, heart failure, or a history of seizures, depression, or thoughts of suicide.
 Tell your doctor if you have a latex allergy.

 - This medicine may cause the following problems: